-If you do not pre-certify the care (except for pre-natal care) listed on the preceding page within the required time frames, benefit payments will be reduced by \$250 for each admission, treatment or procedure.
+If you do not pre-certify the care (except for pre-natal care) listed above within the required time frames, benefit payments will be reduced by \$250 for each admission, treatment or procedure.
 If the Plan determines that the admission or procedure was not medically necessary, no benefits are payable.